Kohei-Sato-1221/crypto-trading-golang/README.md

 # BitcoinTrading_Golang
 Automated Crypto currency trading web application implemented by GoLang

-This application place buy orders at the specifig times in a day, check if they're filled.
+This application place buy orders at the specifig times in a day, checks if they're filled.
 If they're, it places sell orders at a liite higher price of buy orders.(currencty +1.5% is hard coded)

 ## Supported Currencies & Exchange